Is Your Travel Insurance Just 'Okay'? What They DON'T Cover

 ---

 The confusion exists because many travel products mix both in the same policy.
 In practice, you can find plans that include international medical coverage and, at the same time, an assistance center that organizes hospitalization, medical transport, case follow-up, or repatriation.
-But including both concepts doesn't mean they are equivalent.
+But including both concepts does not mean they are equivalent.

 </p>